Students must apply via one of the following online application forms:-

-The Education (Generic) MA is a highly flexible degree.
-Depending on the modules you choose, you will graduate with one of four MA degree titles:
+The full-time MA Education is a highly flexible degree.
+Depending on the modules you choose, you will graduate with one of two MA degree titles:

 This degree is ideal for teachers or other educational professionals who want to develop their careers with a highly specific postgraduate degree.